QR Codes

 1 Go to the QR Codes Page

-Click "QR Codes" in the navigation menu after logging in.
+Click "QR Codes" in the sidebar after logging in.

 2 Click "Create QR Code"